SATUNIX/AntiVirus/README.md

 Configuration:

 The configuration is managed through the config.ini file, which should be located in the same directory as the ClamAVScanner.py script.
-The file contains the following sections:
+The file contains the following sections: (Make sure your quarantine directory is setup correctly) (see below)

     Network: Specifies the subnet_address and excluded_machine
     ClamAV: Specifies the quarantine_dir and scan_options
     Outlook: Specifies the email_address, email_password, and recipient_email

+Configuration of quarantine DIR:

+Choose a location where you want to create the quarantine directory.
+For example, you can create a directory named "quarantine" in the /var directory.
+To do this, open your terminal and run the following command:

+    bash

+sudo mkdir /var/quarantine

+This command creates a new directory named "quarantine" in the /var directory.
+Make sure to set appropriate permissions for the directory so that ClamAV can move files into it:

+bash

+sudo chown clamav:clamav /var/quarantine
+sudo chmod 750 /var/quarantine

+Replace "clamav:clamav" with the appropriate user and group that ClamAV is running under on your system.

+Specify the quarantine directory when running ClamAV:
+When running ClamAV, use the --move option followed by the path to your quarantine directory to move infected files to the quarantine directory.
+For example:

+bash

+    sudo clamscan -r --move=/var/quarantine /path/to/scan

+    This command scans the /path/to/scan directory recursively and moves any infected files it finds to the /var/quarantine directory.

+In the ClamAVScanner script you provided earlier, the quarantine directory is specified in the config.ini file.
+You can set the quarantine directory path in the ClamAV section like this:

+csharp

+[ClamAV]
+quarantine_dir = /var/quarantine

+This path will be used in the network_scan() method when running the quarantine_command.
+Installation:

+cd
+mkdir apps
+cd apps
+#(Or wherever you keep your git apps)
+git clone {gitclone url}
+sudo chmod +x *
+pip install -r requirements.txt

 Usage: